MEOM/meom-filters/readme.md

 }
 ```

+## Config file
+Filters are configured using `filters-config.json` file.
+This helps parity between HTML markup and JS.

+Add any new `tax_query` items.
+Demo is missing `meta_query` automated logic at the moment.

+Search and order examples are provided.

 ## How to start modifying markup and JS

 - `src/markup/filters.php` file for markup.
 - `src/js/meom-filters.js` file for JS.

 In markup there are data attributes `data-meom-filters` which we use in JS.
-For example

 - `data-meom-filters="form"` for filters form.
 - `data-meom-filters="items-content"` where the query results are generated.

 Feel free to change this logic using classes if needed.

-Search for other `data-meom-filters` attributes to get an idea where they are used in HTML and in JS.

 ## General JS logic for filtering